Brek Shea: Stoke City

-Shea joined English Premier League club Stoke City on January 31, 2013 for a fee of £2.5 million on a four-and-a-half-year contract.
+Shea joined English Premier League club Stoke City on January 31, 2013, for a fee of £2.5 million on a four-and-a-half-year contract.
 He made his debut for Stoke against Fulham on February 23.
 After the match Shea said he was glad to be playing again after his injury but admitted he was disappointed with his performance.
 Shea made one more substitute appearance before manager Tony Pulis ruled him out for the remainder of the 2012–13 season because his foot operation had affected his fitness.
 After scoring the winning goal in the 2013 CONCACAF Gold Cup Final, Shea joined up with the Stoke squad on their pre-season tour of the United States and played against the Philadelphia Union where he scored in a 2–0 victory.
 He also picked up a knee injury which saw him miss the start of the 2013–14 season.

 Shea joined Championship club Barnsley on loan from Stoke on January 1, 2014, and made his debut against Birmingham City the same day.
 He played eight times for the Tykes before he was sent back to Stoke on March 10 after he was involved in a post-match confrontation, during which he made an offensive gesture towards Barnsley supporters, following a 5–0 defeat against Huddersfield Town.

 Having played no competitive club soccer since returning to Stoke, Shea joined Championship club Birmingham City on September 11, 2014, on loan for three months.
 He went straight into the starting eleven for the next match, at home to Leeds United, and provided the pass from which Wes Thomas scored the opening goal.
 Shea lasted 67 minutes; the match finished 1–1.
 He played six times for Birmingham before returning to Stoke.

 Orlando City

-On December 19, 2014 Shea returned to the United States, joining Major League Soccer side Orlando City, an expansion team looking for a veteran presence to guide them in their first MLS season.
+On December 19, 2014, Shea returned to the United States, joining Major League Soccer side Orlando City SC, an expansion team looking for a veteran presence to guide them in their first MLS season.

 On Wednesday February 25, 2015, Shea scored his first goal with Orlando City against the Charleston Battery at Blackbaud Stadium in a preseason match with a header assisted by Kakà.
 The game ended after only 28 minutes of play because of inclement weather.
 Shea scored his first MLS goal with Orlando against the Portland Timbers on April 3, 2016, after a one-two play with Kaká, scoring a left-footed curler to the far post.

 During his tenure with Orlando, Brek often found himself playing left back.
 Shortly before new head coach Jason Kreis took over, Shea made consecutive appearances as a winger, a position that utilized his speed and height and a position that he felt more comfortable in.